pikcube/Pikcube.Common/README.md

 public class PraiseSnecko() : CustomRunModifierModel(CustomRunType.Good, new CustomRunModifierInfo(MainFile.ModId, "Praise Snecko"))
 ```

-Your custom run modifier needs to pass in whether this modifier is Green (CustomRunType.Good) or Red (CustomRunType.Bad), along with an instance of CustomRunModifierInfo.
+Your custom run modifier needs to pass in whether this modifier is Green (`CustomRunType.Good`) or Red (`CustomRunType.Bad`), along with an instance of `CustomRunModifierInfo`.

-Your ModId can be passed manually, but if you are using a BaseLib tempalte it'll be found in MainFile.ModId, along with the name of your modifier (for sorting purposes).
+Your ModId can be passed to the `CustomRunModifierInfo` manually, but if you are using a BaseLib template it'll be found in MainFile.ModId.
+You will also need to pass the name of your modifier (for sorting purposes).

-You can also define a sort priority to set whether your modifier comes before the base game modifiers (`ModifierPriority.PrefixGeneric`) or after (`ModifierPriority.PostfixGeneric`).
+You can optionally define a sort priority to set whether your modifier comes before the base game modifiers (`ModifierPriority.PrefixGeneric`) or after (`ModifierPriority.PostfixGeneric`). `ModifierPriority.PostfixGeneric` is the default.
+Modifiers will be sorted alphabetically by the name in your modifier info.

 You can also use `ModifierPriority.PrefixSegmented` and `ModifierPriority.PostfixSegmented` if you prefer your modifiers to all be grouped together (instead of being mixed in with all custom modifiers).